 Overview of engineering, the profession and its requirements in the Malaysian scenario.
 Communication (oral and written) and teamwork skills.
 Basic calculations and unit conversions.
-Create an engineering graph and solving iterative problems using computer.
-It includes ethics, seminar and plant visits.
+Create an engineering graph and solve iterative problems using computer.
+The subject also focuses on introducing students to engineering ethics.
+The course would be embedded with seminar and/or plant visits.